ppkgtmm/big-data/README.md

-# 🔖 big data
+# Big data

+## General info
-This repo aims to store code from revision of big data course CPE 325 by King Mongkut's University of Technology Thonburi (KMUTT).
+- Repo is created to store code from course CPE 325 (Big data) by King Mongkut's University of Technology Thonburi
-The repo is separated into folders, each with my answers to exercise given for corresponding class and some with lecture codes mostly of which were originally screenshots embedded in lecture slides.
-Currently, the exercises related to machine learning using scikit-learn are excluded from this repo.
+- Each folder contain my solution to lab.
+Some folders also have lecture codes that were mostly screenshots pasted in slides
+- Machine learning labs that use scikit-learn are excluded from the repo for now

-## ⚙️ Tools
+## Technologies
 - [x] Anaconda : package manager
 - [x] Jupyter Notebook : environment
 - [x] google colab : environment